Kratichopra/lets-hang-event-page/README.md

-# Let's Hang - Event Management Application
+# Let's Hang - Event Page

 A modern, feature-rich event management application built with React and TypeScript.
 Create, customize, and manage events with an intuitive interface and glassmorphic design.